SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 ### Affected reports

 The mentioned permissions on your Project server sites are optional, but depending on them some or all information about your Project server sites configuration reports will not be available in SPDocKit.
-Without the above mentioned permissions, the following reports will not be available:
+Without the above-mentioned permissions, the following reports will not be available:

 * Farm Explorer -> Project Server -> all reports